-- Coping Saw (or a Chisel, Chisel Hammer and Saw)
+- Coping Saw (or a 1″ Chisel, Chisel Hammer and Tenon Saw)

 - Workmate® or workbench (Can also use clamps on a table)

-*You can use a wide variety of woods, avoid exotic woods because they can be toxic and can also give off a flavour when cooking.
-Also avoid woods that are very porous (such as oak), which can absorb foods and juices and can be difficult to clean.
+*You can use a wide variety of woods but avoid exotic woods because they can be toxic and can also give off a flavour when cooking.
+Also avoid woods that are very porous (such as oak), as they can absorb foods and juices, making them difficult to clean.

-Here are some suggested woods that work well:
+Here are some suggested woods that work well for cooking utensils: